A brand audit is like a health check-up for your business – prevention is better than cure.

 Step 2 – Interview your customers

 Brand evaluation cannot take place without customers.
 Their opinions and feedback should guide your actions.
 Listen to what they have to say about your brand and try to understand their experiences.
 Their voices are essential for identifying any gaps between current and desired perceptions.

 Get to know your customers and what they think of your brand and competitors.
 Make sure you understand what your customers like and what they don’t about your main competitors, and do not repeat their mistakes.

 You can improve your research by including a group of partners and influencers.
 Like your customers, they are in direct contact with your brand and may spot something that you have overlooked.
-Those who have heard about your brand but aren’t your clients can also be investigated.
+Those who have heard about your brand but aren’t your clients can also come into account.
 Get to know why they didn’t choose your brand.

 Keeping up with other opinions about your brand will help you stay a step ahead of your competitors.
 Check out such areas as their:

 In addition to assessing your brand strategy and marketing communication, this information helps you determine if you need to make any changes.

 Tip!
 Which metric should you use to measure your customer loyalty and satisfaction?
 Use the NPS (Net Promoter Score), a metric that measures how likely your customers are to recommend your products or services to others on a scale of 0-10.
 Then, you can categorize them as Detractors (0-6), Passives (7-8), or Promoters (9-10).

 Step 3 – Review what’s being said about you